Yandex Cloud

 Checking application logsChecking application logs

-3. Under UI Proxy, select the YARN Resource Manager Web UI interface.
+4. Under UI Proxy, select YARN Resource Manager Web UI.

-This will open a window with information about the application's performance and a table with a list of application run attempts.
+This will open a window with info on the application's performance and a table listing its run attempts.

 Checking the application queueChecking the application queue

-3. Under UI Proxy, select the YARN Resource Manager Web UI interface.
+4. Under UI Proxy, select YARN Resource Manager Web UI.

-4. In the left-hand menu, go to Scheduler.
+5. In the left-hand menu, navigate to Scheduler.

-The Application Queues section shows the queue of applications and resources used by them.
+The Application Queues section shows the queue of applications and the resources they use.

 Checking application detailsChecking application details